-(a) Timing.
-Where required by the terms of the NWP, the prospective permittee must notify the district engineer by submitting a preconstruction notification (PCN) as early as possible.
+- (a) Timing.
+Where required by the terms of the NWP, the prospective permittee must notify the district engineer by submitting a pre-construction notification (PCN) as early as possible.
 The district engineer must determine if the PCN is complete within 30 calendar days of the date of receipt and, if the PCN is determined to be incomplete, notify the prospective permittee within that 30 day period to request the additional information necessary to make the PCN complete.
-The request must specify the information needed to make the PCN complete.
-As a general rule, district engineers will request additional information necessary to make the PCN complete additional information necessary to make the PCN complete.
-The requestary to make the PCN complete only once.
+As a general rule, district engineers will request additional information necessary to make the PCN complete only once.
 However, if the prospective permittee does not provide all of the requested information, then the district engineer will notify the prospective permittee that the PCN is still incomplete and the PCN review process will not commence until all of the requested information has been received by the district engineer.
-The prospective permittee shall not begin the activity until either:

-(1) He or she is notified in writing by the district engineer that the activity may proceed under the NWP with any special conditions imposed by the district or division engineer; or

-(2) 45 calendar days have passed from the district engineer's receipt of the complete PCN and the prospective permittee has not received written notice from the district or division engineer.
+The prospective permittee shall not begin the activity until either: - (1) He or she is notified in writing by the district engineer that the activity may proceed under the NWP with any special conditions imposed by the district or division engineer; or - (2) 45 calendar days have passed from the district engineer's receipt of the complete PCN and the prospective permittee has not received written notice from the district or division engineer.
 However, if the permittee was required to notify the Corps pursuant to general condition 18 that listed species or critical habitat might be affected or are in the vicinity of the activity, or to notify the Corps pursuant to general condition 20 that the activity might have the potential to cause effects to historic properties, the permittee cannot begin the activity until receiving written notification from the Corps that there is "no effect" on listed species or "no potential to cause effects" on historic properties, or that any consultation required under Section 7 of the Endangered Species Act (see 33 CFR 330.4(f)) and/or section 106 of the National Historic Preservation Act (see 33 CFR 330.4(g)) has been completed.
-Also, work cannot begin under NWPs 21, 49, or 50 until the permittee has received written approval from the Corps.
 If the proposed activity requires a written waiver to exceed specified limits of an NWP, the permittee may not begin the activity until the district engineer issues the waiver.
 If the district or division engineer notifies the permittee in writing that an individual permit is required within 45 calendar days of receipt of a complete PCN, the permittee cannot begin the activity until an individual permit has been obtained.
 Subsequently, the permittee's right to proceed under the NWP may be modified, suspended, or revoked only in accordance with the procedure set forth in 33 CFR 330.5(d)(2).

-(b) Contents of Pre-Construction Notification: The PCN must be in writing and include the following information:

-(1) Name, address and telephone numbers of the prospective permittee;

-(2) Location of the proposed activity;

-(3) Identify the specific NWP or NWP(s) the prospective permittee wants to use to authorize the proposed activity;
+- (b) Contents of Pre-Construction Notification: The PCN must be in writing and include the following information: - (1) Name, address and telephone numbers of the prospective permittee; - (2) Location of the proposed activity; - (3) Identify the specific NWP or NWP(s) the prospective permittee wants to use to authorize the proposed activity;